swihart/bridged_survival/README.md

----
-title: "Supplementary Materials to Swihart & Bandyopadhyay (2020)"
+# Supplementary Materials to Swihart & Bandyopadhyay (2020)
----